 Alarm set for 4AM and I was in bed the night before at 10PM.
 I can never really fall asleep the night before a travel day – my heart and head feeling a range of emotions from excitement to stress – so when my alarm rang in the early hours of the morning, my eyes were wide open.
-My suitcase was already prepared and by 5AM the Uber drive was on its way.
+My suitcase was already prepared and by 5AM the Uber driver was on its way.
 I arrived at the airport, checked in, made it through security in no time, joked around with the officer about the cold weather waiting for me back home and I was sitting at my gate with only an hour left before boarding.

 06:25 Intercom voice ”Attention passengers, we will be boarding soon.
 Our flight crew is preparing the aircraft.
 Please, have your boarding pass and passport ready.
 Thank you!”